AndyButland/UmbracoMapper/ReadMe.md

     delegate object CustomObjectMapping(IUmbracoMapper mapper, object value);

-> When working with Umbraco 8 (Umbraco Mapper package version 4.0 and above), the first signature is slightly different, as we have support of more flexible fall-back methods (such as via language variant, in addition to recursive retrieval up the content free):
+> When working with Umbraco 8 (Umbraco Mapper package version 4.0 and above), the first signature is slightly different, as we have support of more flexible fall-back methods (such as via language variant, in addition to recursive retrieval up the content free) and we can map from IPublishedElement (e.g. as used with Nested Content):

-    delegate object CustomMapping(IUmbracoMapper mapper, IPublishedContent content, string propertyName, Fallback fallback);
+    delegate object CustomMapping(IUmbracoMapper mapper, IPublishedElement content, string propertyName, Fallback fallback);

-The add-on package provides this method, **DampMapper.MapMediaFile**, for the purposes of mapping from the DAMP model to the standard MediaFile class provided with the mapper.
-If you want to use this in your project you'll just need to add it to the custom mappings like this:

-    mapper.AddCustomMapping(typeof(MediaFile).FullName, DampMapper.MapMediaFile);
+> For V8, if you need to access properties available on IPublishedContent, but not IPublishedElement, you can cast to the former like this:

+    var publishedContent = contentToMapFrom as IPublishedContent;
+    if (publishedContent != null)
+    {
+        // Can now use e.g. publishedContent.Name;
+    }

-Here's another example, this time mapping from the [Google Maps data type](http://our.umbraco.org/projects/backoffice-extensions/google-maps-datatype) (which stores it's data as three values - lat, long, zoom - in CSV format):
+Here'an example, mapping from the [Google Maps data type](http://our.umbraco.org/projects/backoffice-extensions/google-maps-datatype) (which stores it's data as three values - lat, long, zoom - in CSV format):

     mapper.AddCustomMapping(typeof(GeoCoordinate).FullName, CustomMappings.MapGeoCoordinate);
     ...